envkey/envkey-ruby/README.md

 The envkey gem caches your encrypted config in development so that you can still use it while offline.
 Your config will still be available (though possibly not up-to-date) the next time you lose your internet connection.
 If you do have a connection available, envkey will always load the latest config.
 Your cached encrypted config is stored in `$HOME/.envkey/cache`

+For caching purposes, the gem assumes you're in development mode if either `ENV["RAILS_ENV"]` or `ENV["RACK_ENV"]` is `"development"` or `"test"`.
+If you aren't using Rails or Rack, then it's assumed you're in development mode when a `.env` file exists in the root of your project.

 ## Further Reading

 For more on EnvKey in general: